ExchangeUnion/docs/Market Maker Guide.md

 │ xud       │ Waiting for sync                               │
 └───────────┴────────────────────────────────────────────────┘
 ```
 The full setup starts syncing fast and gets slower towards the end.
 Bitcoind/Litecoind should finish syncing within 12h, whereas geth will need about 3 full days.
-The light setup should be ready within one hour.
 A Pi4 needs about twice that long.

+The light setup should be ready within one hour:
 ```
 mainnet > status
 ┌───────────┬────────────────────────────────────────────────┐